TheresaLui/SelfHelpContent_v2/articles/problemscopingques.datalakeanalytics/problemscopingques-adla-quota-limit.md

             "order": 120,
             "controlType": "textbox",
             "displayLabel": "New max number of accounts",
-            "watermarkText": "Please provide the new max number of ADLA account to be requested", "required": false
+            "watermarkText": "Please provide the new max number of ADLA accounts to be increased to", "required": false
         },
         {